BEST OF SULAWESI & HALMAHERA, INDONESIA TOUR: DETAILED ITINERARY

-Tangkoko is also an interesting place for mammals, with the great-ape-like Crested Black Macaque, Bear Cuscus and the diminutive Spectral Tarsier likely to be seen during our visit.
+Tangkoko is also an interesting place for mammals, with the great-ape-like Sulawesi Black (or Celebes Crested) Macaque, Bear Cuscus and the diminutive Spectral Tarsier likely to be seen during our visit.

 More widespread species we are likely to encounter in forest or grassland habitats include the elusive Stephan’s Dove, Lesser Coucal, Sooty-headed Bulbul, Black-naped Oriole, Slender-billed Crow (the local form is sometimes split as Sulawesi Crow), Flyeater, White-breasted Woodswallow, Plain-throated (or Brown-throated) and Olive-backed Sunbirds, and Black-crowned White-eye.

 Along the coast, or during our boat trip, we may well encounter Great and Lesser Frigatebirds, Pacific Reef Egret, Striated (or Little) Heron, Brahminy Kite, the huge White-bellied Sea-Eagle, Common, Black-naped, White-winged and Little Terns, Pink-necked Green Pigeon and Collared, Sacred and Common Kingfishers.